senecajs/seneca-transport/README.md

 ## Install

-This plugin module is included in the main Seneca module,
+This plugin module is included in the main Seneca module:

 ```sh
 npm install seneca